What You Must Know to Avoid Financial Ruin & Get What You Deserve

 Medigap Premiums Are Not Regulated

-Although Medigap policies are regulated, their premiums are not.
+Although Medigap policies are regulated, their A premium is an amount that an insurance policyholder must pay for coverage.
+Premiums are typically paid on a monthly basis.
+In the federal Medicare program, there are four different types of premiums. ... are not.
 Insurance companies apply different premiums for the same policy.
 Be sure to compare both the policy and the premium when you shop.
-Also, some states offer an additional Medigap policy known as Medicare SELECT.
+Also, some states offer an additional Medigap policy known as Medicare SELECT is a type of Medigap policy (Medicare supplement plan) that requires its members to get their primary care from a contracted provider.....
 These policies require you to use specific hospitals, and in some cases specific doctors and other health care providers, in order to receive full coverage.
 If you discover that your Medigap SELECT policy isn’t working for you, don’t worry.
 You have 12 months to change your mind and switch back to a standard Medigap policy.

 Medicare Supplement Price Shopping